Find Affordable College Courses

 Baltimore, MD

-Johns Hopkins University came in at #7 in this year’s edition of the Best Value Museum Studies Schools in the Middle Atlantic Region ranking.
+With a ranking of #7, Johns Hopkins University did quite well on this year’s best value schools for museum studies students.
 Located in the large city of Baltimore, Johns Hopkins is a private not-for-profit college with a very large student population.

 Johns Hopkins undergraduate students pay an average of $58,720 in tuition and fees each year.